techie-joe/core-dev/_includes/preview.md

 [^2]: For example: **John Smith**, Modern Web Design _(New York: TechPress, 2023), page 45_.

 [^3]:
-    Footnote can also have multiple lines.
+    You can also define a footnote multiple lines.
     Every new line in footnote should be prefixed with 2 space or 4 space indentation.

 [^note]: